Critical Care in Emergency Medicine Special Interest Group

 - To collaborate to help identify the greatest barriers to creation or improvement of critical care emergency medicine around the world

-- To work towards developing a globally accessible critical care emergency medicine curriculum that is open access and easily available in hard to reach places
+- To contribute to globally accessible critical care emergency medicine education that is open access and easily available in hard-to-reach places

 - To promote collaborate research amongst individual with interests in critical care emergency medicine and global health care development

 - Quarterly meetings for members featuring experts discussing their work in Emergency Medicine Critical Care

 - Losonczy LI, Papali A, Kivlehan S, Calvello Hynes EJ, Calderon G, Laytin A, Moll V, Al Hazmi A, Alsabri M, Aryal D, Atua V, Becker T, Benzoni N, Dippenaar E, Duneant E, Girma B, George N, Gupta P, Jaung M, Hollong B, Kabongo D, Kruisselbrink RJ, Lee D, Maldonado A, May J, Osei-Ampofo M, Osman YO, Owoo C, Rouhani SA, Sawe H, Schnorr D, Shrestha GS, Sohoni A, Sultan M, Tenner AG, Yusuf H, Adhikari NK, Murthy S, Kissoon N, Marshall J, Khoury A, Bellou A, Wallis L, Reynolds T. White Paper on Early Critical Care Services in Low Resource Settings.
 Ann Glob Health.
 2021 Nov 3;87(1):105. doi: 10.5334/aogh.3377.
 PMID: 34786353; PMCID: PMC8570193.